PeterCamilleri/CX16/quirks/process.md

 RTL Soft Cores.
 Given the wide range of implementation options available, no one process geometry or die size can be ascertained for the part, beyond vague references citing that it has a "small" die.
 Below is a System On a Chip (SOC) most likely incorporating a GDSII core.
-The 65C02 is just the small highlighted region of the larger system chip design:
+The 65C02 core is just the small highlighted region of the larger system chip design:

 ![65C02 SOC](./65c02_in_a_SOC.png)